 The best-known ways to get to Machu Picchu are:

-By Train: The most economical way is to use the transports that you can find in the “Calle Pavitos,” these transports will take you to Ollantaytambo station.
-From where you can board your train to Machu Picchu.
-If you hire our travel agency “Kondor Path Tours,” you will not have to worry about anything.
-Since our transport will accompany you, our assistants will take care of everything.
-From here, you can get a train to Machu Picchu Pueblo, the closest point to the ruins, and from where you can take a bus that will take you to the ruins.
-If you choose this option, you will also find beautiful views along the way.
+By Train: The most economical way is to use the transports you can find in the “Calle Pavitos,” this transport will take you to Ollantaytambo station.
+From there, you can board your train to Machu Picchu.
+If you hire our travel agency, “Kondor Path Tours,” you will not have to worry about anything.
+Since our transport will accompany you, our assistants will care for everything.
+You can get a train to Machu Picchu Pueblo, the closest point to the ruins, and from there, you can take a bus that will take you to the ruins.
+If you choose this option, you will also find beautiful views.

 These two routes through the mountains are an enjoyable and popular experience.
-Only a certain number of people can start this trek per day, so booking in advance is very important.
+Few people can start this trek daily, so booking in advance is very important.

-If you are in good physical condition, you can challenge the slopes of the Machu Picchu mountain (where the Inca site does locate).
-This short hike will take you on an ascent of 600 meters to the top.
+If you are in good physical condition, you can challenge the slopes of Machu Picchu mountain (where the Inca site does locate).
+This short hike will take you to the top ascent of 600 meters.
 It would help if you took care to acclimatize to the altitude, wear special footwear, and hydrate properly.

-This incredible hike gives you breathtaking panoramic views of the entire valley, river, and surrounding mountains.
+This incredible hike gives you breathtaking panoramic views of the valley, river, and surrounding mountains.
 This ascent does not represent much difficulty; even children can do it without worry.
-Don’t rush and arrive at your own pace; remember that you will be more than 3,000 meters above sea level!
+Don’t rush and arrive at your own pace; remember that you will be over 3,000 meters above sea level!

-In Quechua, Huayna Picchu means Young Mountain, and although it has a little-known name, this is the mountain that appears in all the best-known photos.
+In Quechua, Huayna Picchu means Young Mountain, and although it has a little-known name, this mountain appears in all the best-known photos.
 Its exploration is less popular, but it is the most attractive for the most adventurous visitors of the Machu Picchu Historical Sanctuary.

-To make the ascent has a medium difficulty, in the climb, you will find very narrow paths with stunning views.
-It is a one-way road, so the descent is on the other side, and you can appreciate both sides of the mountain—definitely a unique and impressive tour.
+Making the ascent is medium-difficult; you will find narrow paths with stunning views on the climb.
+It is a one-way road, so the descent is on the other side, and you can appreciate both sides of the mountain—a unique and impressive tour.